-- A10.
+- A11.
 An engagement team includes a person using expertise in a specialized area of accounting or auditing, whether engaged or employed by the firm, if any, who performs audit procedures on the engagement.
 However, a person with such expertise is not a member of the engagement team if that person's involvement with the engagement is only consultation.
-Consultations are addressed in paragraph 18, and paragraph A21-A22. - A11.
-When considering the appropriate competence and capabilities expected of the engagement team as a whole, the engagement partner may take into consideration such matters as the team's: - Understanding of, and practical experience with, audit engagements of a similar nature and complexity through appropriate training and participation. - Understanding of professional standards and applicable legal and regulatory requirements. - Technical expertise, including expertise with relevant information technology and specialized areas of accounting or auditing. - Knowledge of relevant industries in which the client operates. - Ability to apply professional judgment. - Understanding of the firm's quality control policies and procedures.
+Consultations are addressed in paragraph 18, and paragraph A22-A23. - A12.
+When considering the appropriate competence and capabilities expected of the engagement team as a whole, the engagement partner may take into consideration such matters as the team's: - Understanding of, and practical experience with, audit engagements of a similar nature and complexity through appropriate training and participation.